Hospital Emergency Codes:

 Part 2 (Localized Codes)

 While there are a few "universal" codes that are used in most hospitals across the country, some facilities have their own localized versions as well.
-In this article, we'll discuss the different types of localized hospital emergency codes and how they can help streamline communication in a healthcare setting.
+In this article, we'll discuss the different types of localized hospital emergency codes and how they help streamline communication in a healthcare setting.

 • Code Red: This code indicates a fire or smoke emergency.